Quantencomputer/cyoastudio/manual.md

 ## Templates

 You can change the look of your document by importing a template using the `Project->Import template` options.
 You'll most likely want to import a `.cyoatemplate` file using the `From file...` option.
 Importing a template will reset all your custom style options to the template's default options.
 Custom classes and custom CSS will be kept however.

+## Troubleshooting

+**My exported images are completely or partially blank!**
+Try increasing the "Render delay" option in the setting window (found in the `Edit` menu).
+How high you need to go depends on your machine as well as the complexity of the projects you're trying to export.